jianninapinto/Spotify-App/README.md

 - Text Editor (Visual Studio Code)
 - Local Python Installation (Anaconda)
-- Pipenv (for virtual Environments)
+- Pipenv (for Virtual Environments)
 - Command Line Application (Terminal - MacOS, Git Bash - Windows)

 Setup instructions for all of these tools can be found in the [Unit 3 Setup instructions document](https://github.com/bloominstituteoftechnology/DS-Unit-3-Setup) and **must** be completed before participating in this Code Along.
 You should have already completed this step before following along with the first two guided projects.
 If you haven't, do it now!